Rockport-Metropolitan-Development/.github/profile/README.md

 ## Hi there 👋

 # RMDT Copyright
- Rockport Metropolitan universe © 2017 by GamerzXsakuzboy99 is licensed under Creative Commons Attribution-NonCommercial 4.0 International.
+ - Rockport Metropolitan © 2017 by GamerzXskauzboy99 is licensed under CC BY-NC-ND 4.0.
- To view a copy of this license, visit https://creativecommons.org/licenses/by-nc/4.0/
+   - To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-nd/4.0/

+   - Suggesting changes / new features can be done from per-project repostory.
  # Metrostroi Europe permission
 MEU Is allowed to post any of these projects from RMDT to MEU as "In-house mods" IN-house content is copyrighted under RMDT copyright and @GamerXsakuboy99 is owner of RMDT.
 - RMDT copyright becomes irrelevant when content has been uploaded to workshop by @GamerXsakuboy99 as it goes under Steam and Garry's mod TOS.